GoogleCloudPlatform/compute-image-tools/daisy/README.md

 ```

 ### CreateInstances
-Creates GCE images.
+Creates GCE instances.

 This CreateInstances step example creates an instance with two attahced disks and uses
 the machine type n1-standard-4.
 ```
 "create instances step": {